manuGil/online-core/docs/source/radiometric-ops.rst

       :align: center

 Task 5.3
-   Zoom in to an area covered by clouds over the main land (centre right).
+   Zoom in to an area covered by clouds over the mainland (centre right).
 Open the **Layer Properties** dialogue and select the **Symbology** panel.
 Then change the **Statistics extent** to *Current canvas* and apply.

    Select to **Zoom Full** to zoom out to see the whole image.
 Instead of seeing clouds in whites and pinks,  you now can see clouds in several colours.

    .. image:: _static/img/task-cloud1.png
       :align: center